Yakov Blumkin: Persia

 In the spring of 1920, Dzerzhinsky sent Blumkin to the Iranian province of Gilan, on the Caspian Sea, where the Jungle Movement under the leadership of Mirza Koochak Khan, had established a secessionist government called the Persian Socialist Soviet Republic.
 On 30 May 1920, Blumkin, with his penchant for intrigue, fomented a coup d'état which drove Koochak Khan and his party from power and replaced them with the Bolshevik-controlled Iranian Communist Party.

 The new government, nominally headed by Kuchak Khan's second-in-command, Ehsanollah Khan, was dominated by the Russian Commissar, Abukov.
 He commenced a series of radical reforms which included closing of mosques and confiscating money from the rich.
 Blumkin became chief of the General Staff of the Persian Red Army.
 An army was raised with the intention of marching on Tehran and bringing Persia under the Red Banner.

-In August 1920, Blumkin was back in Petrograd where he was entrusted with the command of an armored train that conveyed Grigory Zinoviev, Karl Radek, Béla Kun, and John Reed from the Second Congress of the Communist International to the Congress of Oppressed Nationalities in Baku.
+In August 1920, Blumkin was back in Petrograd where he was entrusted with the command of an armored train that conveyed Grigory Zinoviev, Karl Radek, Béla Kun, and John Reed from the 2nd World Congress of the Communist International to the Congress of the Peoples of the East in Baku.
 Their journey took them through parts of Western Russia where the Civil War still lingered.

 Blumkin claimed he served as a member of the Persian delegation, perhaps incognito because his name is not listed in the published rolls.
 At the congress, the delegates enacted the proposal of Zinoviev, leader of the Comintern, which called upon the Bolsheviks to support the uprisings of native peoples from the Middle East against the British.
 Lenin shortly afterwards abandoned this policy in order to sign a treaty with Great Britain.